mel-project/bridge-sol/README.md

-Themelio staker sets are verified per epoch, with each epoch's staker set being verified by the previous epoch's staker set using ed25519 signature verification (the base epoch being introduced manually in the constructor, which can very easily be verified manually).
+Themelio staker sets are verified per epoch, with each epoch's staker set being verified by the previous epoch's staker set using ed25519 signature verification (the base epoch being introduced in the constructor, which can very easily be verified manually).
 The staker set is an array of `StakeDoc`s seen in the [spec](https://docs.themelio.org/specifications/consensus-spec/#stakes).

 Themelio block headers are validated by verifying that the included staker signatures are authentic (using ed25519 signature verification) and that the total syms staked by all